dan-turner-djt/jv-conjugator/README.md

 `shortVer`: Boolean which will give the colloquial short version of the requested conjugation if it exists, or ignore if not.
 Optional, default false.

 If calling `getVerbConjugations`, provide a list[] of `FormInfo` instead.\
-For information about `FormInfo` arguments, see below.
+For more information about `FormInfo` arguments, see below.

 ### Return Values
 `getVerbConjugation`: Returns one `Result` object or `Error` if conjugation failed.\